KosFr/KosFr/README.md

 - 👋 Hi, I’m Konstantin Frolov.
-- 🌱 I’m currently looking for a job as a data analyst.
+- 🌱 I work as a data analyst at VkusVill.
-- 🎓 I've completed an educational course on data analysis by Yandex Practicum.
+- 🎓 In 2023 I've completed an educational course on data analysis by Yandex Practicum.
 - 👀 My background includes MA in culture studies, as well as years of teaching English.
 - 📫 How to reach me?
 Contact via email (kostyafrol2014@gmail.com) or say hello in tg (https://t.me/kafrolov).